BrnGomes0/GenAi_predictive_procurement/Readme.md

-# Using GenAI in Predictive Procuemente - Study Case
+# Using GenAI in Predictive Procuremente - Study Case

 ## Testing some models (LLaMA3, LLaMA2 and Mistral) 💻